sammy007/monero-stratum/README.md

     AEON_DIR=/path/to/aeon cmake .
     make
-    go build -o pool main.go

-`AEON_DIR=/path/to/aeon` is optional, not needed if both `aeon` and `monero-stratum` is in the same directory like `/opt/src/`.
-By default make will search for aeon libraries in `../aeon`.
-You can just run `cmake .`.
+`AEON_DIR=/path/to/monero` is optional, not needed if both `aeon` and `monero-stratum` are in the same parent directory.

+### Running Stratum

+    ./build/bin/monero-stratum config.json

+If you need to bind to privileged ports and don't want to run from `root`:

+    sudo apt-get install libcap2-bin
+    sudo setcap 'cap_net_bind_service=+ep' /path/to/monero-stratum

 ## Configuration